 WORKING ON FIREWorking on Fire manages an Integrated Fire Management Programme which includes fire management planning, detection, prevention, suppression, dispatch and coordination and community fire awareness activities.

-Working on Fire recruits and train young men and women from across South Africa with a strong focus on marginalized communities and people with disabilities.
-There are currently more than 5 000 participants in the Programme, 94% of whom are youth, 31% are women (the highest level in any comparable fire service in the world) and 3% disabled.
+Working on Fire recruits and trains young men and women from across South Africa, with a strong focus on marginalized communities and people with disabilities.
+There are currently more than 5000 participants in the Programme, 94% of whom are youth, 31% are women (the highest level in any comparable fire service in the world) and 3% disabled.

-Working on Fire promotes capacity building amongst participants and runs various programmes which helps to develop the social cohesion of these participants.
-Empowering participants to make informed decisions and also to help them with financial and social related problems makes up a vital part of the programme’s initiatives.
+Working on Fire promotes capacity building among participants and runs various programmes, which help to develop the social cohesion of these participants.
+Empowering participants to make informed decisions, and also helping them with financial and social related problems, makes up a vital part of the programme’s initiatives.

 Working on Fire History

-The FFA Group of Companies (Today known as the Kishugu Group) was awarded a tender by National Government in 2003 to implement an aerial and ground resource plan for fighting veld fires.
+The Kishugu Group (formerly known as the FFA Group of Companies) was awarded a tender by National Government in 2003 to implement an aerial and ground resource plan for fighting unwanted wildfires.

-This was the first of its kind in South Africa and it took much research, both locally and internationally, to come up with a strategy which could be practically applied in South Africa’s unique landscape.
-The result was Working on Fire, officially launched in September 2003.
+This was the first of its kind in South Africa and it took much research, both locally and internationally, to come up with a strategy which could be practically applied in the unique South African landscape.
+The result was – Working on Fire, officially launched in September 2003.